 Federal Grants

 – The federal government is the largest provider of financial aid.
 Heritage Christian University believes that it makes sense to know as much as possible about federal financial aid programs and to apply for federal financial aid funds before seeking out other non-federal financial aid sources.
-Grants may be awarded if you show financial need based on the Free Application for Federal Student Aid (FAFSA).
+Grants may be awarded if you show financial need based on the Free Application for Federal Student Aid (FAFSA®).
 The grants listed here are administered by Heritage Christian University based on the guidelines set for each program by the provider.

 Federal Pell Grants

 Students who establish eligibility will be funded.
-All documents needed to establish eligibility must be received prior to your last day of enrollment, or June 30 of the award year, whichever comes first.
+All documents needed to establish eligibility must be received prior to the last day of enrollment, or June 30 of the award year, whichever comes first.
 Initial awards are estimated based on the results of the FAFSA and are based on a full time enrollment calculation.
-Estimates would change if any criteria used to determine your eligibility, degree status, satisfactory progress, and income or family information changes.
-The amount actually paid to you from the Federal Pell Grant will be prorated if you enroll for less than 12 credit hours in a given term or if you take courses outside your program of study.
-You must begin attending all
+Estimates would change if any criteria used to determine eligibility, degree status, satisfactory progress, and income or family information changes.
+The amount actually paid to the student from the Federal Pell Grant will be prorated if the student enrolls for less than full-time (at least 12 credit hours) in a given term or if the student takes courses outside their program of study.
+Eligibility requires students to begin attending all of their classes on the first day.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 FSEOG is a grant award for students with exceptional need (students with the lowest EFC).
 Students who are eligible for Pell Grant receive first priority consideration for FSEOG.
-Students are automatically considered for FSEOG when they complete the FAFSA.
+Students are automatically considered for FSEOG when they complete the FAFSA®.
 Awards vary depending on level of need and the amount of funding available at HCU.
 The average awards range from: $100 – $300.
 Recipients must be U.S. citizens or eligible non-citizens enrolled at least half-time.

 Important Note: Since the FSEOG award is based on the availability of funding at HCU, there is no guarantee that every eligible student will receive an FSEOG grant.